Deciding how much to save into your pension

 - How much will your employer contribute to your pension, and do they offer contribution matching?

 Considering these factors should help you figure out how much you need to save.
 Our pension calculator can also help by taking into account factors like your target retirement age and income.

 Workplace and government pension contributions

 As a rough guide, it’s sometimes suggested that money equivalent to around 15% of your annual salary should be tucked away into your pension.
 Not all of this money comes from you.
 Remember that if you’re paying into a workplace pension, your employer will add contributions to your pension too.
 Under Auto Enrolment, the minimum employee contribution is currently set at 5% of your ‘qualifying earnings’, while the minimum amount your employer has to pay is 3%.

 You also get government contributions, in the form of tax relief.
 The amount of tax relief you receive depends on your income tax bracket, so you get a tax top up of 25% if you’re a basic rate taxpayer.
 This means that for every £100 you put into your pension, the government adds £25, bringing your total pension contribution to £125.
-You get tax relief at 40% if you’re a higher rate taxpayer and at 45% if you’re an additional rate taxpayer.
+Higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.

 Pension contribution limits